Teaching & Examining

 Private Tuition

-Ian is a member of the Incorporated Society of Musicians and gives private music lessons.
-His pupils have been successful with the examinations of the Royal College of Organists and the Associated Board, with entry to Oxford and Cambridge and to the London Music Colleges.
-Tuition is given in piano, organ, singing and theory for all ages and abilities.
+Ian continues to give private music lessons.
+His pupils have been successful with the examinations of the Royal College of Organists and the Associated Board, with entry to Oxford and Cambridge and to the London music colleges.
+Tuition is given in piano, organ, singing and theory for all ages and abilities, as required.

 Examining

-In 1997 he was appointed as an Examiner of the Associated Board of the Royal Schools of Music (ABRSM), which has led to tours of Hong Kong, Malaysia and Singapore, as well as extensive work in the UK.
+From 1997 to 2018 he was an Examiner for the Associated Board of the Royal Schools of Music (ABRSM), which led to tours of Hong Kong, Malaysia and Singapore, as well as extensive work in the UK.